pachyderm/docs/content/latest/concepts/pipeline-concepts/datum/glob-pattern.md

   /    dir  15.11KiB
   ```

-* If you set the `glob` property to `/*`, Pachyderm detects each top-level filesystem object in the `train` repository as a separate datum:
+* If you set the `glob` property to `/*`, MLDM detects each top-level filesystem object in the `train` repository as a separate datum:

   #### Example
     ```s